christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 ## 8) WorldObserver Integration (Optional Adapter)

-WorldObserver can provide powerful situation streams, but PromiseKeeper should only consume them by mapping them into a PromiseKeeper situationStream (actionable situation candidates).
+WorldObserver situations are treated as **already actionable**.
+PromiseKeeper consumes them directly without per-situation mapping.

 Adapter responsibilities:
-- Subscribe to a WO stream/situation
-- Map each emission to:
-  - a stable `occurrenceId` (for idempotence), and
-  - a direct `subject` reference, or enough information to safely rehydrate it later
-- Push into PromiseKeeper router as a situation candidate
+- Resolve a WorldObserver situation stream by `situationKey`.
-- If the adapter declares WorldObserver interest leases, their lifecycle is tied to the subscription (acquire on subscribe; release on unsubscribe).
+- Treat each emission as the `subject` (the full observation, including multi-family).
+- Use `observation.WoMeta.occurranceKey` (or `WoMeta.key`) as the `occurranceKey`.

 PromiseKeeper core should not import WO modules.

 Convention:
+- Bridge once per namespace:
+  - `pk.situations.searchIn(WorldObserver)`
-- Map WO situations into PromiseKeeper explicitly:
+- Then reference WO situations directly in promises:
-  - `pk.situationMaps.define("id", pk.adapters.worldobserver.mapFrom(wo.situations)("id", mapFn, opts))`
-- If the ids differ, just use different ids:
-  - `pk.situationMaps.define("factoryId", pk.adapters.worldobserver.mapFrom(wo.situations)("situationKey", mapFn, opts))`
+  - `pk.promise({ situationKey = "corpseSquares", ... })`

 ---